 Because we live in an urban environment, the presence of pests at one time or another is inevitable.
-And because the campus is bordered by the Charles River Reservation on one side and the bucolic neighborhood of Brookline’s Cottage Farm on the other, such pests can include not just bugs or rodents but skunks and raccoons as well.
+Our Charles River campus is bordered by the Charles River Reservation on one side and the rural neighborhood of Brookline’s Cottage Farm on the other, such pests can include not just bugs or rodents but skunks and raccoons as well.

 What can I do to prevent infestations?

 - Don’t leave dishes in the sink overnight.

 - Keep your room tidy, and empty trash frequently.